-Upon request, the School Corporation discloses educational records without consent to officials of another school corporation in which a student seeks or intends to enroll.
-[NOTE: FERPA requires a school corporation to make a reasonable attempt to notify the student of the records request unless it states in its annual notification that it intends to forward records on request.]
+Upon request, the School Corporation discloses educational records without consent to officials of another school corporation in which a student seeks or intends to

 Where disclosure is to a state or local juvenile justice agency and relates to the ability of such agency to serve before adjudication the student whose records are being released and such agency receiving the information certifies in writing that the agency has agreed not to disclose it to a third party without the consent of the student's parent, guardian, or custodian.
 Such information may not be used to aid in the supervision of a delinquent child.